Special routes of U.S. Route 20: Rigby business route

+Sugar City–Jackson alternate route

 St. Anthony business loop

-In St. Anthony, Idaho, U.S. Route 20 Business begins at Exit 346 on US 20 and proceeds northward onto Bridge Avenue.
-After crossing the Henrys Fork, the route enters the St. Anthony downtown area.
+U.S. Highway 20 Business (US 20 Bus.) in St. Anthony, Idaho, begins at exit 346 on US 20 and proceeds northward onto Bridge Avenue.
+After crossing Henrys Fork, the route enters the St. Anthony downtown area.
 Once through the downtown area, it turns to the east on the Yellowstone Highway.
-US 20 Business continues to the east, crossing the Henrys Fork again, before bending to the southwest and ending at an intersection with mainline US 20.
+US 20 Bus. continues to the east, crossing Henrys Fork again, before bending to the southwest and ending at an intersection with mainline US 20.